elixirscript/elixirscript/README.md

 Usage
 ========

+ElixirScript can be used in the following ways:

-* As a library, you can add the following to your deps
+* If using as part of a project, you can add the following to your deps

   ```elixir
     {:elixir_script, "~> 0.6"}